wurmlab/2021-fire-ant-social-supergene-introgression/Bray-Curtis dissimilarity/README.md

 ```

-We measured the Bray-Curtis distances between samples in `bray_curtis_distances.r`.
+We measured the Bray-Curtis dissimilarity between samples in `bray_curtis_dissimilarity.r`.